Search best practices

 Using any and all operators in the Events field

-In Search, some fields are labeled as repeated, meaning they contain a list
+In Search, some fields are labeled as repeated, which means they contain a list

-operator by default, with no option to specify
+operator by default (there's no option to specify

 all